 85% faster incident assigned times

-90% reduction to conference bridge
+90% reduction in time to assemble a conference bridge

-NBN reduces its time to notify and engage resolution teams with xMatters to get them investigating the issues and restore IT services faster.
+NBN reduces its time to notify and engage resolution teams with xMatters to get them investigating the issues and restore IT services faster

 NBN is the National Broadband Network enterprise established by the Australian federal government in 2009 to upgrade and deliver broadband throughout the country.
 The company is fulfilling its promise to upgrade the current legacy copper network with best-fit broadband technology to all 23 million Australians.